Squamous cell carcinoma (SCC) is a skin cancer that arises from the uncontrolled growth of squamous cells in the

-The abnormal tissue is scraped off the skin with a curette, a sharp round tipped blade on a handle.
+The abnormal tissue is scraped off the skin with a curette, a sharp round-tipped blade on a handle.
 The area is heated with an electrode that stops the bleeding and destroys the abnormal cancer cells that remain on the edge of the wound.
 This procedure is repeated several times.
-This treatment is ideal for small low-risk superficial SCCs especially those found on the trunk and extremities.
+It is the ideal treatment for small low-risk superficial SCCs especially those found on the trunk and extremities.

 The cancer and underlying tissue, along with a margin of normal skin to assure complete removal, is excised with a scalpel.
 The specimen is sent for pathological evaluation to confirm that the cancer is completely removed.
 This treatment is ideal for SCCs found in areas of the body where tissue sparing is not critical.

 Mohs Micrographic Surgery

 Mohs surgery involves the removing of skin cancer tissue, layer by layer, examining each layer at the time of removal until no evidence of tumor exists.
 Although it is complicated and time-consuming, the procedure has the highest cure rates of all therapies for SCC.

 It is best utilized for high-risk tumors, large or aggressive cancers, recurrent tumors, and for cancers that occur in cosmetically sensitive areas around the eyes, nose, lips, ears, fingers or genitals.

 Radiation therapy is often used in addition to surgery for tumors that have perineural invasion (cancer cells surround or track along a nerve) or regional metastasis.
 This type of therapy may be used as a primary treatment for SCC when surgery is not an option.